suzyhan/book-search/README.md

-# MERN Book Serach Engine
+# MERN Book Search Engine

 ## Description
-This is a MERN stack Google Books API serach engine built using a GraphQL API with Apollo Server.
+This is a MERN stack Google Books API search engine built using a GraphQL API with Apollo Server.
 The application is set up for users to sign up for an account, log in, search for books, and allow users to save book searches to the back end.

 ## Table of Contents
 * [Installation](#installation)